schatzlab/crossstitch/README.md

   long_reads.bam:                    BAM file of long reads aligned with NGMLR genome.fa:                         Reference genome used
   outputprefix:                      Prefix for output files
-  gender:                            "male" or "female", used to ensure sex chromosomes are correctly used
+  karyotype:                         "xy" or "xx", used to ensure sex chromosomes are correctly used
   refine:                            optionally refine structural variant calls with local assembly (1=refine, 0=skip)
 ```